pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

     system = pvsystem.PVSystem(arrays=[array_one, array_two])
     system.num_arrays

-When instantiating a :py:class:`~pvlib.pvsystem.PVSystem` with a list of :py:class:`~pvlib.pvsystem.Array`, each parameter must be specified individually for each array when the :py:class:`~pvlib.pvsystem.PVSystem` instances are constructed.
+When instantiating a :py:class:`~pvlib.pvsystem.PVSystem` with a tuple or list of :py:class:`~pvlib.pvsystem.Array`, each array parameter must be specified individually when each instance of :py:class:`~pvlib.pvsystem.Array` is constructed.
 For example, if all arrays are at the same tilt you must specify that tilt for every array.
-When using a list of :py:class:`~pvlib.pvsystem.Array` you shouldn't also pass any attributes for Arrays to the `PVSystem` attributes; these values are ignored.
+When using :py:class:`~pvlib.pvsystem.Array` you shouldn't also pass any array attributes to the `PVSystem` attributes; these values are ignored.

 The output of `PVSystem` methods and attributes changes when the system has